nix-community/NixOS-WSL/docs/src/install.md

 wsl --import NixOS %USERPROFILE%\NixOS\ nixos-wsl.tar.gz
 ```

-This sets up a new WSL distribution `NixOS` that is installed under
+This sets up a new WSL distribution `NixOS` that is installed in a directory called `NixOS` inside your user directory.
-`.\NixOS`. `nixos-wsl.tar.gz` is the path to the file you
+`nixos-wsl.tar.gz` is the path to the file you downloaded earlier.
-downloaded earlier.
 You can adjust the installation path and distribution name to your liking.

 To get a shell in your NixOS environment, use: